jfynbo/PyLongslit/docs/pre_processing.rst

 The files starting with `crr` and `sub` are in-between products and have no importance for further processing.
-The `arcsub.fits` and `arcsub_std.fits` are reduced arc-lamp frames, and the `obj.fits` and `std.fits` are the extracted 1d-spectra of the science and standard star frames respectively. **These 4 are the files that will be used for further processing.** If you have aquired the files `arcsub.fits`, `arcsub_std.fits`, `obj.fits` and `std.fits`, you can continue to the :ref:`pipeline <pipeline>` section.
+The `arcsub.fits` and `arcsub_std.fits` are reduced arc-lamp frames, and the `obj.fits` and `std.fits` are the reduced science and standard star frames respectively. **These 4 are the files that will be used for further processing.** If you have aquired the files `arcsub.fits`, `arcsub_std.fits`, `obj.fits` and `std.fits`, you can continue to the :ref:`pipeline <pipeline>` section.